paulbonin/Owkin-PIK3CA-mutation-detection/README.md

 Due to their extremely large dimensions (100,000 pixels x 100,000 pixels in this case), digital pathology images cannot be processed as is.
 For each slide, 1000 smaller images (called tiles) of size 224 x 224 pixels were extracted at random in order to reduce data weight.

 Each slide is given a binary annotation.
-Tiles are not annoted.
+Tiles are not annotated.
 Hence the weak supervision.

 Below is an example of a full slide: